-- 4. Clean the platen with the alcohol moistened swab.
+4. Clean the platen with the alcohol-moistened swab.
 Clean from the center out.
-Repeat this process until all of the roller surfaces have been cleaned.
-If there has been heavy adhesive build-up or label jam, repeat with a new swab to remove residual contaminants.
-Adhesives and oils, for example, maybe thinned by the initial cleaning but not completely removed. - 5.
-Install the platen in the printer.
-Discard the cleaning swabs after use do not reuse them.
+Repeat this process until all of the roller surfaces has been cleaned.
+If there has been heavy adhesive build-up or label jam, repeat with a new swab to remove residual contaminates.
+Adhesives and oils, for example, may be thinned by the initial cleaning but not completely removed.

-6. Make sure the bearings are on the shaft of the platen.
+- 5. Install the platen in the printer.
+Discard the cleaning swabs after use.
+Do not reuse them. - 6.
+Make sure the bearings and drive gear are on the shaft of the platen.